TencentARC/ArcNerf/docs/benchmark.md

 * Many factor that could affect the result(Like using `black background` improve PSNR to `~35.78`.)
 * We implement most of the operation in torch rather than Highly optimized CUDA kernels.
 It is more flexible for experiment but slower in speed.
 * We have another repo contains only the function for instant-ngp.
 It contains functions for ngp only and gets better result.
 It uses more CUDA implementation from original repo.
-You can visit [simplengp](https://github.com/TencentARC/simplengp) for more detail and expr log.
+You can visit `simplengp` branch for more detail and expr log.
 * In our framework, we can easily plugin the `HashEncoder` or `SparseVolumeSample` for other models(eg. `NeuS`).

 -----------------------------------------------------------------------